johnsonjh/VEDIT/vinstall/crttab-format.md

 is a bitfield (edited as named bits) and the conditional `ADDLED` and `SCRINI` slots (present per build type, `flags & CRT`).

-Everything else is a single-purpose only field and is freely editable.
+Everything else is a single-purpose field and is freely editable.